Table of Contents[Hide][Click to Show]

 Natural substances known as histamines are released into the bloodstream as the immune system mounts a response.
 This is what causes the inflammation of the sinuses, eyes and respiratory system.
 Histamines work to stimulate the immune system by increasing the permeability of tiny blood vessels called capillaries to white blood cells and some proteins.
 This provides access to the tissues where they are needed.

 People who suffer from full-blown seasonal allergies or just tend to sneeze a lot on heavy pollen days typically complain year after year that “the pollen is really heavy this year, isn’t it?”.
 I’ve been known to whine about it too!

 But, is this really true?

-In reality, pollen levels were in decline up until 1999 with a reduction in the amount of grasslands in recent decades.
+In reality, pollen levels were in decline until 1999 with a reduction in the number of grasslands in recent decades.
 Since then, pollen levels have been rising again possibly due to strange weather patterns combined with milder springtime temperatures.

 Biggest Seasonal Allergy Offenders

 According to WebMD, the trees and grasses that cause people the most misery include:

 - Trees: Alder, Ash, Aspen, Beech, Elder, Cedar, Cottonwood, Cypress, Elm, Hickory, Juniper, Maple, Mulberry, Oak, Olive, Palm, Pine, Poplar, Sycamore, and Willow.

 - Grasses and Weeds: Bermuda, Fescue, Johnson, June, Orchard, Perennial rye, Redtop, Saltgrass, Sweet vernal, and Timothy.

 Breezy days can cause symptoms to worsen because the wind blows the pollen off the ground and swirls it though the air increasing the odds that each breath will contain a noseful of grains.
 Rainy days temporarily improve the situation as the rain washes the pollen out of the air onto the ground.